Our computer program includes two labs, one for grades K-4

 The library welcomes parent volunteers.
 Opportunities

-include working a bi-weekly morning or afternoon shift and
+include working weekly or a bi-weekly morning, midday, or afternoon shift and

 helping with the annual Scholastic Book Fair.
-Teams of two
+Scheduling is

 done at the beginning of the school year.
 Duties include